FWDekker/fo4vr-modlist/README.md

 To edit these settings,
 1. shut down FO4VR if it's running,
 2. open MO2,
-3. in the main toolbar, click `Tools` (the icon has puzzle pieces),
+3. in the main menu, click "Tools", then "Tool Plugins", and then "INI Editor", and
-4. click `INI Editor`, and
-5. select the tab `fallout4custom.ini`.
+4. select the tab `fallout4custom.ini`.

 ### 3.2.1 How does an INI file work?
 Take a look at the tab `fallout4.ini` to get a feel of what an INI looks like.